Teemeam/gedcom-tree/README.md

 Add pointers of selected individuals to the list in `modules/linear_descendants.py` to highlight lineal descendants.

 Run `py main.py` to parse the GEDCOM file and to create a graph.

+Run `py map.py` to parse the GEDCOM file and to create a location map.

 ## **Test**